-Figure 4: Current Site Plan
+Figure 5: Current Site Plan

 In-bound traffic to the site consists of either an individual customer bringing scrap wood materials, or bulk loads of high-side trailers that bring anywhere from 30-100 cubic yards of material.
 Drop-offs are allowed Monday-Friday, and the applicant has stated that the site sees an average of 4 inbound and outbound trucks per day.

 In-bound materials are received for intake on the southeast portion of the site where the material is then sorted and converted into raw woodchips through the grinding process.
 These raw woodchips are then transported to the central portion of the site where they are stored until the dying process occurs.
 The actual dying of woodchips, storage of dying equipment, and storage of final dyed product occurs on the eastern portion of A1 Organic's leased area.
-Final product is then transferred to other facilities for final sale.
+The final product is then transferred to other facilities for sale.
 Outbound material shipment of finished mulch product usually occurs in less frequent trips than inbound trips, with trucks carrying at least 100 cubic yards of materials.

 No composting of organic materials occurs on the site.
-In terms of waste removal, A1 Organics contracts with Alpine Waste and Recycling to remove all waste generated on site as part of normal business functions, and any waste that is accidentally left on inbound trips from material dropoffs.
-Additionally, the applicant has proposed the construction of an 8' high net along the eastern boundary of the property, to reduce the blowing of woodchips and other debris during high wind events.
+In terms of waste removal, A1 Organics contracts with Alpine Waste and Recycling to remove all waste generated on site as part of normal business functions, and any waste that is accidentally left on inbound trips from material drop-offs.
+Additionally, the applicant has constructed an 8' high net along the eastern boundary of the property, to reduce the blowing of woodchips and other debris during high wind events.
+As part of the conditions from CU-121-19, the applicant has also installed a 25' demarcation pole, providing a visual improvement to assist in providing a visual marker for pile heights, and providing a delineator for the 500' screening setback from residential uses to grinding and screening operations.

-Figure 5: Aerial Imagery - June 23, 2018
+Figure 6: Aerial Imagery - September 13, 2020

-Figure 6: Existing Mulch Piles & Jersey Barriers
+Figure 7: Existing Mulch Piles & Jersey Barriers